Yarra City Council is seeking Expressions of Interest for the Richmond Library Makerspace Artist in Residence program.

 The residency program offers free access to digital equipment, technical support and a shared working space located above Richmond Library during library opening hours Wednesday – Sunday, as negotiated which includes some evenings.

-Two residencies will be offered for a period of up to three months.
+A residency will be offered for a period of up to three months.
 The resident’s project should include a public outcome.

 About the program